Personal injury questions — plain answers

 The medical report is not just evidence — it is the basis on which your claim is valued.

 A medical report is produced by an independent medical expert — not your GP — following an examination of your injuries.
-It records your injuries, their severity, and the likely recovery period.
+It records the injuries, their severity, and the likely recovery period.

 The report is not just evidence — it is the basis on which your claim is valued.
+The prognosis period stated in the report directly determines which compensation tariff band applies.
 The compensator uses it to calculate the settlement offer.
-The prognosis period stated in the report directly determines which compensation tariff band applies.

 Yes — before it is submitted.
-After your appointment you will receive a draft copy to review.
-If symptoms are missing, underreported, or the prognosis doesn't reflect your actual recovery, you can raise formal amendments.
+After your appointment, a draft copy of the report is issued for review.
+This is the opportunity to check accuracy.
+If symptoms are missing, underreported, or the prognosis period doesn't reflect the actual recovery experience, formal amendments can be raised.

-Once you approve the report, it cannot be changed.
-The settlement offer you receive will be based directly on it.
-Do not approve it hastily.
+Once the report is approved, it cannot be changed.
+The settlement offer will be based directly on it.

 What to do when an offer arrives